 Alike Silicon Valley top giants, Uber too heats up AI competition by investing 5 million Canadian dollars to establish its own new artificial-intelligence research lab.
 Uber is pushing forward with attempts to become a far more efficient transport company.
 In an attempt to this, the company has also hired AI researcher and University of Toronto associate professor Raquel Urtasun to head up its self-driving efforts in Canada.

 Having their own AI team and lab, the company wishes to improve their ability to predict when and where cars may be needed, drawing in data from various factors, such as weather forecast.
-The company also accelerates to roll-out of uber’s self-driving car fleet, that is already tested in Pittsburg and San Francisco.
-AI has entered into legacy business model and alike Uber, Airbnb and Netflix also have adopted artificial intelligence.
+The company also accelerates to the roll-out of uber’s self-driving car fleet, that is already tested in Pittsburg and San Francisco.
+AI has entered into a legacy business model and alike Uber, Airbnb, and Netflix also have adopted artificial intelligence.

-Amazon, Apple, Google, Facebook, IBM and Microsoft have joined each other in AI initiative as they believe that their partnership will benefit people and society.
+Amazon, Apple, Google, Facebook, IBM, and Microsoft have joined each other in AI initiative as they believe that their partnership will benefit people and society.
 Silicon Valley giants hope that together they will bring more transparency to AI.
 The group was first formed last September as a means of supporting research, establishing ethical guidelines and promoting both transparency and privacy when it comes to AI studies.

 CEOs of all six giants clearly indicate their focus is all about building new features and functions to their apps.
 With facial recognition in Google Photos and AI-driven recommendations that stoking user engagement on YouTube have helped Google garner a user base of 200 million.

 The rise of many successful use case examples is clear evidence that AI is now getting the scale, maturity and the ecosystem in which it can be effective.
 AI is shaping the future and its disruption will change all industries and society at a very deep and fundamental level.